Malick Evouna: Career

-After scoring twelve goals in 17 matches in 2012–13 season for CF Mounana, Evouna joined Moroccan side Wydad Casablanca scoring eight goals in his debut season.
+After scoring twelve goals in 17 matches in the 2012–13 season for CF Mounana, Evouna joined Moroccan side Wydad Casablanca scoring eight goals in his debut season.

 On July 11, 2015 it was announced that Evouna joined Al Ahly of Egypt.

 On July 11, 2016 Evouna was transferred to Tianjin Teda F.C. of China.

 On November 26, 2020 Evouna was transferred to CS Sfaxien of Tunisia.